Obscenity: Key U.S. court cases on obscenity

 In Cohen v.
-California, 403 U.S. 15 (1971), the U.S. Supreme Court ruled that the word "fuck", although almost universally considered obscene when used to describe sexual intercourse, is speech protected by the First Amendment to the United States Constitution when used to express a political belief.
+California, 403 U.S. 15 (1971), the U.S. Supreme Court ruled that the word "fuck", although almost universally considered obscene when used to describe sexual intercourse, is speech-protected by the First Amendment to the United States Constitution when used to express a political belief.
 On 26 April 1968, Paul Robert Cohen, then 19 years old, donned a jacket bearing the words "Fuck the Draft" while visiting the Los Angeles Courthouse to testify as a defense witness in a court hearing.
 Although Cohen removed the jacket before entering the courtroom, he had been observed wearing it in the courthouse corridor by a court officer.
 When Cohen left the courtroom, the officer arrested him for disturbing the peace.
 Cohen defended his attire as being an expression of disapproval of the war in Vietnam.
 Nonetheless, he was convicted of "maliciously and willfully disturbing the peace" and sentenced to 30 days in jail.
 The conviction was eventually upheld by the Supreme Court of California but reversed by the Supreme Court.
 In a 5–4 decision, Justice Harlan wrote for the Court that Cohen's conviction was based solely on speech and was protected by the First Amendment.
-403 U.S. at 26.
 In a dissenting opinion, Justice Blackmun countered that Cohen's wearing of the jacket in the courthouse was not speech but conduct amounting to an "absurd and immature antic".
-403 U.S. at.